Sometimes a humidifier can do more harm than good.

 - Mildew growing in the bathroom

-- Mold growing in the corner of a closet, kitchen or bathroom
+- Mold growing in the corner of a closet, kitchen, or bathroom

-- Peeling, cracking or blistering paint
+- Peeling, cracking, or blistering paint

-How Much Humidity is OK?
+How much humidity is OK?

-The Environmental Protection Agency states that ideal indoor humidity levels can vary, but generally should be less than 60% and ideally between 30-50%.
+Ideal indoor humidity levels can vary, but generally should be less than 60% and ideally between 30-50%.

 Although this range is recommended, it can still cause issues if your home is improperly vented.
-And if you start see excess moisture on windows or your walls, keep turning it down.
+And if you start to see excess moisture on windows or your walls, keep turning it down.
 No home is exact therefore no home will be the same.

 If the moisture levels of most rooms in your home fall in the recommended range, you don’t need to use a humidifier.